subhobiswas/Lazy-Panel/README.md

 ## Documentation

 * It is User Interface (UI) bassed web control Panel.
-Where you can Manage Your server  **(LAMP STACK)** by using UI
-* It has a Excelent File manager which you can use to manage your code
+* It has a Excelent File manager , phpMyAdmin , Terminal
 * You can mange lots of thing like **DNS,Virtual Host,Restart Service** Many more
+* It bassed on LAMP STACK for linux server

 ## Requirements